sandalsoft/SSXboxLeaders/README.md

 SSXboxLeaders is a block-based Objective-C class that wraps the xboxleaders.com API for easier use in IOS and OS X projects.

 There is a demo app included to show basic functionality of the library.
-It's very basic, with no minimal checking or GUI updates, but it works.
+It's very basic, with minimal error checking nor GUI updates, but it works.

 ## Example
 Get profile of a gamertag